 Click here to find out more.

-The dangers of asbestos come from breathing in its microscopic airborne fibres, which can easily be released when you disturb the material in its friable state.
+The danger come from breathing in its microscopic airborne fibres, which can easily be released when you disturb the material in its friable state.
 Asbestos fibres make their way into the respiratory system and settle in the lungs, where they can cause inflammation and scarring (asbestosis), leading to shortness of breath, coughing, and chest pains.
 Some cases can develop into lung cancer or mesothelioma, a cancer of the linings of the lungs and other organs.
 Over 80 per cent of mesothelioma cases are caused by exposure to asbestos fibres and, to this day, asbestos is the single greatest cause of death from work-related diseases in New Zealand.

 For further information click here.